emissary-ingress/emissary/user-guide/product-requirements.md

 ## Version Control

 We recommend that you stay on the latest version of Ambassador.
+While you can always read back Ambassador's configuration from `annotation`s or its diagnostic service, Ambassador will not do versioning for you.
+Tools like [Forge](https://forge.sh) can help you maintain proper version control for your services' routing configurations.

 If you want to be part of the early access releases, learn about how to do so [here](/user-guide/early-access).

 ## Edge Policy Console Requirements

 To use the administrative interface, the Edge Policy Console, we recommend that you use the following operating systems:

 * Linux (x84 64bit)
 * OS X 10.11 (El Capitan) or newer